garfieldius/typo3.extension_uploader/Documentation/Useage.rst

 		* Obsolete - Last release of an extension, indicator that it is not maintained anymore

 	Mandatory
-		Yes - but set by default
+		No

 	Default
-		The last release state, alpha for new extensions
+		The last release state, alpha if none found in emconf

 .. ..................................
 .. container:: table-row